Fitting directed acyclic graphs with latent nodes as finite mixtures models, with application to education transmission

 where $I(Z_j\geq l)$ is the indicator function.
-Note that we have used the incremental coding for the $\beta$s, this means that, for instance $\beta_{i0h}$ is the difference in the intercepts of the $h$ and $h-1$ logits for $Z_i$.
-The reconstruction formulas for the case of logits global and adjacent, the only types used in this paper, are given below
+In the equation above we have used the incremental coding for the $\beta$s, this means that, for instance, $\beta_{i0h}$ is the difference in the intercepts of the $h$ and $h-1$ logits for $Z_i$ while $\beta_{ijl}$ measures the increase in each logit $\lambda_{ih}$ when $Z_j$ is changed from $l-1$ to $l$.
+The reconstruction formulas for the case of logits global (g) and adjacent (a), the only types used in this paper, are given below

-From the software point of view, any model of our class is determined by the following specifications: \begin{itemize} \item An ordered list of the endogenous variables such that, if there is an arrow from $Z_i$ to $Z_j$, then $Z_i$ comes before $Z_j$; \item A binary indicator specifying which variables, among the endogenous ones, are latent; \item For each endogenous variable, the list of its parents; \item For each node, the corresponding link function; this is determined by the number of categories of the node variable and the type of logit (adjacent, global, continuation) which determines how its conditional distribution is parameterized; \item For each endogenous variable, a regression model which specifies how its logits depend on the parents and, possibly, on additional exogenous variables measured at the level of statistical units; this is determined by a design matrix for each response variable . \end{itemize}
+In the user-interface we have designed, any model of our class can be specified by the following data: \begin{itemize} \item An ordered list of the endogenous variables such that, if there is an arrow from $Z_i$ to $Z_j$, then $i< j$; this must be consistent with the lexicographic order of the observed frequencies,meaning that the categories of $Z_j$ run faster of those of $Z_i$ ; \item A binary indicator $b_i$ which is set to 1 if $Z_i$ is latent; \item For each endogenous variable, the list of its parents; the collection of these lists determines the DAG; \item For each node, the corresponding link function; this is determined by the number of categories of the node variable and the type of logit (adjacent, global, continuation) which determines how its conditional distribution is parameterized; \item For each endogenous variable, a regression model which specifies how its logits depend on the parents and, possibly, on additional exogenous variables measured at the level of statistical units; this is determined by a design matrix for each response variable. \end{itemize}